 Unfortunately, the fog was too thick at the time to see the shore.

-“Seeing the shore” is the crucial phrase and part of Chadwick’s story.
-If she had a clear picture of the beach near the end of her journey, her motivation to swim the last half mile was likely to be there.
+“Seeing the shore” is a crucial phrase and part of Chadwick’s story.
+If she had a clear picture of the beach near the end of her journey, her motivation to swim the last half mile was likely there.

 Chadwick did not give up.
 She tried to swim the same route again about two months later.
 The same thick fog set in as she began her journey, limiting her visibility.
 However, this time, the difference was that Chadwick kept a solid mental image of the shore, her final destination, in her mind from start to finish.